Skip to Content

 • Start by placing the room-temperature unsalted butter into a medium bowl.

-• Add your Cajun seasoning, fresh lemon juice, minced garlic, Worcestershire sauce, hot sauce, smoked paprika, and a pinch of salt to the bowl.
+• Add cajun seasoning, fresh lemon juice, minced garlic, worcestershire sauce, hot sauce, smoked paprika, and a pinch of salt to the bowl.

-• Use a fork or an electric mixer to whip all the ingredients together until you achieve a smooth and fully combined mixture.
+• Use an electric mixer or a fork to whip all the ingredients together until the mixture is smooth and fully combined.

 • Stir in the freshly chopped parsley.

-• Taste your Cajun butter, and if necessary, adjust the seasoning to suit your preference.
+• Taste, and if necessary, adjust the seasoning to suit your preference.

-• You can then store it in an airtight container and refrigerate it for later use or serve it immediately.
+• Store in an airtight container and refrigerate for later use or serve it immediately.

 Notes